Types of Hiking Footwear

 Best Uses: high alpine travel, winter hiking and climbing, general mountaineering (especially in snow), ice climbing

 Hiking boots are offered in lightweight, midweight, and heavyweight versions.
 This correlates to the actual weight of the boot and suggests different intended uses.

 The majority of hiking is in a day hiking style.
 This hiker will find herself on the trail only for a single day, and for as little as a single hour.
-On trail, provisions such as water and snacks are carried as well as minimal gear such as a water filter and an extra layer.
-The pack load is considered light weight based on the few items in comparison to an overnight trip.
+On the trail, provisions such as water and snacks are carried as well as minimal gear such as a water filter and an extra layer.
+The pack load is considered lightweight based on the few items in comparison to an overnight trip.
 Day hiking will take you to incredible places that are relatively close to a trailhead.
-Light weight boots and shoes are suited for day hiking.
-Consider the Ahnu Montara - Women's or the Keen Targhee II Mid - Women's.
-Women desiring firmer support in the ankles and underfoot may consider a mid weight boot like the Oboz Bridger Mid BDry.
+Lightweight boots and shoes are suited for day hiking.
+Consider the Ahnu Montara - Women's or the Keen Targhee III Mid - Women's.
+Women desiring firmer support in the ankles and underfoot may consider a mid-weight boot like the Oboz Bridger Mid BDry.

 Other Key Considerations for Selecting a Women's Hiking Boot